 Trek to the most important center of the Khumbu valley.
 The path winds along the Khumbu valley, crossing the Dudh Koshi river several times.
 After Monjo, where the entrance door to the Sagarmatha National Park is located, the path climbs sharply until it reaches the 3440 meters of Namche Bazaar.
 (About 6 hours, difference in altitude 830 m.).
 Overnight stay in the ultra-comfortable Sherpa Land Hotel.

 Here begins the most beautiful part of the trek, which includes two nights in a tent.
 With a beautiful very gradual path, you enter the little beaten valley of Thame and Bothe Koshi.
 The valley, which originates from the Bothe Koshi and Lumsumna glacier, houses the centuries-old path that leads to Nangpa La and connects Tibet and Nepal.
-This gateway to Tibet, which passes practically at the foot of Cho Oyu, is only open to Tibetans who go down to Khumbu for their businesses.
+This gateway to Tibet, which passes practically at Cho Oyu's foot, is only open to Tibetans who go down to Khumbu for their businesses.
 After visiting the monastery of Thame, the second most important of all the Khumbu after Tengboche, accommodation in a lodge in Thame.

 It starts northwards through the old part of Thame.
 It is the path that leads to Nangpa La and then Tibet, the valley initially wide, narrows as you get up.
 You reach the Marlung pastures, where there is a space for camping and a very rudimentary lodge and continue towards Lungde (4400 m.)
 With a more decisive uphill path.
 Arrival at the nice lodge in Lungde and accommodation.

-Relaxing stage that allows you to fully enjoy the panorama and to make an ideal acclimatization.
+The relaxing stage allows you to fully enjoy the panorama and make an ideal acclimatization.
 Gradually leaving the Bothe Koshi valley, with a slightly steep stretch you go up towards Renjo Lake.
-As you climb the panorama becomes more and more grandiose; to the south the chain that dominates the Thame valley and contains the spectacular peaks of the Tarthika (6093 m.), The Kwande (6186 m.) and many others, up to 6700 m.
+As you climb the panorama becomes more and more grandiose; to the south the chain that dominates the Thame valley and contains the spectacular peaks of the Tarthika (6093 m.), The Kwande (6186 m.), and many others, up to 6700 m.
 The chain reaches the Parchamo, known trekking peak, and the Tashi Lapcha pass, which connects the Thame valley with the Rolwaling valley.
 To the east towers the difficult and beautiful Kyajo Ri (6186 m.), and slightly displaced, the equally impressive Pharilapcha (6017 m.).
 The field is placed on a lawn, in an extremely panoramic position at Renjo Lake.

 This is the most demanding day, the one that foresees the passage of the 5434 meters of the Renjo La.
 The path is however very gradual and except for the last 150 meters, in which it becomes a little steep, it offers a very progressive climb it's pleasant.
 Beyond Renjo Lake, you enter the beautiful basin of another lake, the Relama Tsho; from here you start to climb the slopes that lead below the pass.
 The excellent and recent arrangement of the path allows you to make the last part of the climb with fairly limited effort.
-The panorama continues to be magnificent towards the Bothe Koshi valley, but it is in step, when you finally manage to
+The panorama continues to be magnificent towards the Bothe Koshi valley, but it is in step when you finally manage to

-let the view to the east wander, that the spectacle becomes breathtaking; six hundred meters below there is the Dudh Pokhari, the turquoise lake on whose banks is the village of Gokyo, on the horizon in a sensational parade from south to north , the Tawoche Peak (6367 m.), the Cholatse (6335 m.), the Aarakam Tse (6423 m.), the Lobuche (6145 m.), up to the Makalu (8463 m.), Everest (8848 m.)
+let the view to the east wander, that the spectacle becomes breathtaking; six hundred meters below there is the Dudh Pokhari, the turquoise lake on whose banks is the village of Gokyo, on the horizon in a sensational parade from south to north, the Tawoche Peak (6367 m.), the Cholatse (6335 m.), the Aarakam Tse (6423 m.), the Lobuche (6145 m.), up to the Makalu (8463 m.), Everest (8848 m.)
 The Pumori (7121 m.), and obviously the Cho Oyu (8201 m.).
 The descent to Gokyo and its turquoise lake takes approximately 3 hours.
 Overnight stay at the lodge.

 In the early morning climb to the Gokyo Ri beautiful balcony on the mountains around, including the Cho Oyu which from here impresses for its large size.
 Descend and take the path that crosses the Ngozumpa glacier.
-In a short time you will reach Dragnag, where you will stay overnight before crossing the Cho La pass (5420 m.).
+In a short time, you will reach Dragnag, where you will stay overnight before crossing the Cho La pass (5420 m.).

 In the early morning the ascent to Cho La begins.
-A beautiful glacial lake is flanked at an altitude of approximately 5100 m and finally youreach the pass that offers a new, close view of the mountains of the Khumbu valley.
+A beautiful glacial lake is flanked at an altitude of approximately 5100 m and finally, you reach the pass that offers a new, close view of the mountains of the Khumbu valley.
 The fairly long descent leads to Dzonghla (4830 m.), where you will spend the night.

-Descend to Dughla (4620 m.) and then go up to Lobuche (5000 m.) and then, with almost flat course, reach Gorak Shep (5100 m.), where you will spend the night in the lodge.
+Descend to Dughla (4620 m.) and then go up to Lobuche (5000 m.) and then, with an almost flat course, reach Gorak Shep (5100 m.), where you will spend the night in the lodge.

 The day is dedicated to reaching Chukung.